Software Acquisition Survival Skills

 Before enrolling in this course, participants should have some knowledge of

-- DoD or federal acquisition processes and practices
+- U.S. Department of Defense (DoD) or federal acquisition processes and practices

 - basic project management skills